-Haryana Bypoll Result 2020: Congress' Indu Raj leading over BJP's Yogeshwar Dutt in Baroda seat
+Haryana Bypoll Result 2020: BJP's Yogeshwar Dutt loses to Congress' Indu Raj in Baroda

-Baroda, Nov 10: After the seventh round of counting on Baroda seat, the Congress continues to maintain an upper hand with 20,834 votes, while BJP's Yogeshwar Dutt is trailing with 15,617 votes.
+Baroda, Nov 10: The BJP's Yogeshwar Dutt has lost the bypoll to the Baroda Assembly seat in Haryana's Sonipat district.
+Dutt, who was an Olympic wrestler, joined the party in September last year, was beaten by the Congress' Indu Raj Narwal.
+However, the Election Commission has yet to reveal the victory margin.

+"I must be lacking something due to which I could not meet people's expectations.
+I don't know the exact reason but this is people's mandate.
+I worked hard, I will work hard.
+I have congratulated the winning candidate," Dutt told reporters after his loss.

 The counting of votes for the Baroda Assembly bypoll in Haryana began at 8 a.m. on Tuesday and the result is expected by noon.
 The fate of 14 candidates, including seven Independents, will be decided during the day.